In Venezuela, the government of President Nicolás Maduro and the opposition are engaged in a bitter power struggle.

 The National Assembly has continued to meet, but its decisions have been ignored by President Maduro in favour of those made by the National Constituent Assembly.

-Some Venezuelans have become disillusioned by the failure of Mr Guaidó to dislodge Mr Maduro from power.
+Some Venezuelans have become disillusioned by the failure of Mr Guaidó to dislodge Mr Maduro from power and the opposition parties are divided over what the best strategy is.

 What could break the impasse?